r-lib/styler/CONTRIBUTING.md

 `?` (if you did `devtools::load_all()`.
 Then, go into `parse_transform_serialize()` and so on.

-To understand the most fundamental operation in styler, the manipulation of the columns related to spacing and line break information, pick a rule from `R/rules-*.R`, e.g. `R/rules-spacing`, add a break point to a rule and style a string where you think this rule will be active.
+To understand the most fundamental operation in {styler}, the manipulation of the columns related to spacing and line break information, pick a rule from `R/rules-*.R`, e.g. `R/rules-spacing`, add a break point to a rule and style a string where you think this rule will be active.
 Then, see what happens and how